MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: Experiments

-The CMEL dataset comprises documents from three distinct domains—news, academia, and novels—ensuring broad domain diversity and practical applicability, illustrated in Figure~\ref{CMELdataset}.
+The CMEL dataset comprises documents from three distinct domains---news, academia, and novels---ensuring broad domain diversity and practical applicability.
 Each sample includes (i) a text-based KG built from text chunks, (ii) an image-based KG derived from per-image scene graphs, and (iii) the original PDF-format document.
-In total, CMEL provides 1,114 alignment instances—87 drawn from news articles, 475 from academic papers, and 552 from novels.
+In total, CMEL provides 1,114 alignment instances: 87 drawn from news articles, 475 from academic papers, and 552 from novels.
+Gold alignments are constructed through a semi-automatic entity fusion pipeline followed by manual verification.
+A random manual inspection of 20\% of the data reports 97.7\% coverage of entities requiring fusion and 99.0\% correctness of the merged entities, indicating that the evaluation labels are highly reliable.

 To comprehensively assess performance, we adopt both micro-accuracy and macro-accuracy as evaluation metrics.
 Micro-accuracy is computed on a per-entity basis, reflecting the overall prediction correctness and serving as an indicator of global performance.
 Meanwhile, macro-accuracy calculates the average accuracy per document, mitigating evaluation bias caused by imbalanced entity distributions across documents and better highlighting performance of different methods across diverse domains.